onzfonz/comp227/src/content/7/en/part7f.md

 In the previous parts, we used ESLint to ensure that code follows the defined conventions.
 [Prettier](https://prettier.io/) is yet another approach for the same.
-According to the documentation, Prettier is <i>an opinionated code formatter</i>, that is, Prettier not only controls the code style but also formats the code according to the definition.
+According to the documentation, Prettier is *an opinionated code formatter*, that is, Prettier not only controls the code style but also formats the code according to the definition.

 Prettier is easy to integrate into the code editor so that when the code is saved, it is automatically formatted correctly.